-- · Completion of all courses in the cohort format - · Comprehensive examination: oral and written - Dissertation and oral defense - Mentored and supervised practicum (for license candidates) - Educational leadership portfolio (for license candidates)
+- Completion of all courses in the cohort format - Dissertation and oral defense and publication - · Completion of assessment portfolio - Mentored and supervised practicum (for license candidates)

 Details of requirements are given in the Doctor of Education Student Handbook.

 In unusual circumstances for serious reasons, doctoral candidates may receive permission to change from their original partnership schedule to a later one; but all coursework must be completed within seven years from initial entry.
 Failure to do so will require a new application and admission process, and complete enrollment in a new partnership group.